-To be a leader, every boss must display characteristics such as knowledge, planning, anticipation, foresight and have the will to take action.
-Great leaders have a result-oriented approach, perspective and respect for every team member.
+To be a leader, every boss must display characteristics such as knowledge, planning, anticipation, foresight, and the will to take action.
+Great leaders have a result-oriented approach, perspective, and respect for every team member.
 They earn their respect not because they demand it.
-True leader befriends their team and acts as a mentor.
+The true leader befriends their team and acts as a mentor.

 This is quite a list, but if you want to become a good leader you need these qualities.
 This is true not only for national leaders but for persons in every leadership position in any organization.
 Once a person earns the respect of his /her team members he/she ceases to be only a boss and transforms into a leader.

 Leadership is a Skill

 Like any other skill, leadership is a skill that can be learned and cultivated.
 And there are many ways in which you can learn to be a better leader.

 - You can learn from others in leadership positions – this is through mentorship programs that allow you to develop your leadership skills by shadowing a leader whose qualities you seek to emulate.

 - You can learn from formal leadership programs – as the skill of leadership is in great demand, many learning institutions, colleges, and universities offer leadership courses that give you a theoretical study into leadership.

 Entrepreneurs are Leaders